 The Present Site

 The St Marks site was purchased from the Anglican Church in 2003.
 The iconic church building now operates as a reception and living area.
 Male & female accommodation has been added to the back of the church.
 A second house was added providing extra accommodation and a common room and hobbies room.
 At the rear of the section a third building houses a well equipped gymnasium.
 There is a small garden, with a vegetable patch, outdoor seating and recreation areas.
-In September 2010 St Marks purchased the adjoining property at 63 Main Street which is utilized as post treatment supportive accommodation, where clients can live in a flatting situation for up to six months.
+In September 2010 St Marks purchased the adjoining property at 63 Main Street which is used by residents that have achieved 'senior status'.

 The Need for Residential Care – Trends in New Zealand

 Residential treatment is targeted at complex cases where clients need somewhere safe to address their problematic lifestyle in a supportive setting.
 Clients arriving at St Marks often have co-existing mental illnesses and some are physically and psychologically unwell.
-The waiting list for admission to St Marks is three to four months.
+The waiting list for admission to St Marks varies depending on the through flow of people, =it is currently two - three months.